dataq-instruments/LabView-Example/README.md

 This LabView example is based on DATAQsdk ActiveX.
 It targets DI-2108, but it can also be applied to  DI-11xx, DI-21xx, DI-41xx and DI-47xx and others with appropriate modification, such as DeviceDriver and DeviceID, gain/range difference, please refer to https://www.dataq.com/data-acquisition/software/developer-network/#3

 **Extra Readings**
+  - **Please look at our new LabView example https://github.com/dataq-instruments/USB_Labview_Example **

   - See http://ultimaserial.com/lv8tutor.html and http://ultimaserial.com/lvtutor.html for how to dive into the block diagram level of LabView to modify the VI to suite your applications

   - See https://github.com/dataq-instruments/LabView-for-DI-2008 for DI-2008 example.
 This example is based on DataqSDK ActiveX, and it requires **32-bit** LabView